markusmoenig/Eldiron/Readme.md

 ![screenshot](docs/moody_goes_raiding_3.gif)

-Eldiron is a cross platform RPG engine.
-Eldiron Creator itself runs on all Desktops (Mac, Windows and Linux) while the game clients also run on iOS and Android devices and on any other device Rust compiles on.
+Eldiron is a cross-platform RPG engine.
+Eldiron Creator itself runs on all Desktops (Mac, Windows, and Linux) while the game clients also run on iOS and Android devices and any other device Rust compiles on.
 The engine is designed from the ground up to be extremely portable.

-Eldiron comes with a range of freely usable tile-maps, however you can of course use your own maps.
+Eldiron comes with a range of freely usable tile maps, however, you can, of course, use your maps.

 The game engine contains client and server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.

 Support for retro 3D areas like dungeons is upcoming.
-In general I want to explore many different ways to display and create content, from procedurally created tiles to 3D assets.
-These kind of features will get implemented over time.
+In general, I want to explore many different ways to display and create content, from procedurally created tiles to 3D assets.
+These kinds of features will get implemented over time.

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU).

 ## Eldiron Book

 Below on this page is an overview of the functionality of Eldiron Creator.
-However I am currently working on the [Eldiron Book](https://book.eldiron.com).
+However, I am currently working on the [Eldiron Book](https://book.eldiron.com).
 Please refer to the Book for more detailed information on the creator, the server and clients and the overall project.

 <!---
 I also try to maintain a development blog on [YouTube](https://www.youtube.com/channel/UCCmrO356zLQv_m8dPEqBUfA).